penumbra-zone/penumbra/docs/protocol/src/governance.md

   <img src="governance/governance-light.png" />
 </picture>

-In the above, rounded grey boxes are actions submitted by the proposal author, rectangular colored boxes are the state of the proposal on chain, and colored circles are outcomes of voting.
+In the above, rounded gray boxes are actions submitted by the proposal author, rectangular colored boxes are the state of the proposal on chain, and colored circles are outcomes of voting.

 ## Proposal NFTs